 who are ready to help your company deliver results.

-Deaf Talent™ Media & Entertainment also collaborates with producers, writers, directors, and executives to ensure that our cultural representations with Deaf and Disabled characters, that their cultural representations, unique insights, storylines, and distinct points of view are multi-dimensional and authentic.
+Deaf Talent® Media & Entertainment also collaborates with producers, writers, directors, and executives to ensure that our cultural representations with Deaf and Disabled characters, that their cultural representations, unique insights, storylines, and distinct points of view are multi-dimensional and authentic.
 When it comes to Hollywood storytelling, oftentimes, in film and television, we see on the screen that misrepresents and reinforces dangerous stereotypes of POC and Black Deaf characters.
+We provide a select array of auxiliary services.
 This is what we are here for and we look forward to partnering with changemakers within the media, entertainment, and technology industry.

 Be sure to check out our brand from our online store!

 "Diversity is who is in the room.
 Inclusion is who

 has influence in that room." - Nmira Anani

 Meet The Core Team.